UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_14.md

 ---

-we can use the noun `.dtypes` to find the dtype of a column:
+We can use the noun `.dtypes` to find the dtype of a column:

 ``` python
 cereal.head()